octobercms/docs/user-guide/quickstart/deployment/deploying-your-site.md

 ---
-subtitle: "Get your October CMS site from your local machine to a live web server where the world can see it."
+subtitle: "Deploy your site using Git or FTP: two approaches for different hosting setups"
 ---
 # Deploying Your Site

-You have built your site, tested it locally, and [prepared it for production](./preparing-for-production.md).
-Now it is time for the final step — putting it on a live server so your visitors can reach it.
-There are several ways to deploy an October CMS site, depending on your hosting environment and technical comfort level.
-This guide covers the two most common approaches.
+You have built your site and [prepared it for production](./preparing-for-production.md).
+Now let's get it onto a live server.
+There are two main approaches: Git-based deployment for servers with SSH access, and FTP upload for shared hosting.

 ## Option 1: Git-Based Deployment (Recommended)

-If you have SSH access to your server, a Git-based deployment is the most reliable approach.
-It gives you version control, easy rollbacks, and a repeatable process you can use every time you make changes.
+If you have SSH access to your server, Git gives you version control, easy rollbacks, and a clean deployment workflow.

-### Step 1: Push Your Project to a Git Repository
+### Push Your Project to Git

-If you have not already, initialize a Git repository for your project and push it to a service like GitHub, GitLab, or Bitbucket.
+Initialize a repository and push to GitHub, GitLab, or Bitbucket:

 ```bash
 git init